Ruclo/commitagent/commitaid-command.md

-# CommitAgent - AI Commit Message Generator
+# CommitAid - AI Commit Message Generator

 You are helping generate a git commit message based on the current staged changes.